heywoodlh/heywoodlh.io/_posts/2023-01-09-nixos-gnome-keyboard-shortcuts.md

 tags: all, linux, nix, nixos, keyboard, settings, home, manager
 ---

+EDIT: June 21, 2023: thanks to [u/jtojnar](https://reddit.com/u/jtojnar) for pointing out the issue on this post with using `"@as []"` for disabled dconf settings.
+Shortly after posting this in January, I figured out that `"disabled"` was one of the ways to disable a setting with GNOME -- but I forgot to update this post!
+I have updated the config shown on this post.
+Here's the Reddit post referring to this article: https://reddit.com/r/NixOS/comments/14fenpb/issue_with_declarative_gnome_keyboard_shortcuts/

+EDIT: As of June 21, 2023, for reference, here is my GNOME desktop Home-Manager configuration: [gnome-desktop.nix](https://github.com/heywoodlh/nixos-configs/blob/88bb615d6da3605e22633798ca604465f816ae63/roles/home-manager/linux/gnome-desktop.nix)

 This will be a quick snippet on how I'm using Home Manager in my NixOS configuration to manage GNOME keyboard shortcuts and other various settings.

 ## Use Home Manager as a NixOS config module: